factopolis/factopolis/content/claims/trump-won-2nd-2016-debate-by-landslide-in-every-poll/_index.md

 ---
-title: Trump Won 2nd 2016 Presidental Debate By Landslide In Every Poll
+title: Trump won 2nd 2016 presidental debate by landslide in every poll
 summary: He didn't win in any of the polls.
 checks:
   - checker: politifact